Xiaochr/xiaochr.github.io/_pages/publications.md

 ## Working Papers

+- Keep The Positive in The Loop: A Field Experimental Study of The Impact of Integrating Solicited Consumer Feedback in Content Recommendation Systems

 - [arXiv] [From Automation to Augmentation: Large Language Models Elevating the Essay Scoring Landscape](https://arxiv.org/abs/2401.06431)
 **Changrong Xiao**, Wenxing Ma, Sean Xin Xu, Kunpeng Zhang, Yufang Wang, Qi Fu